 The Leeward Islands yacht charters offer the perfect combination of luxury and adventure.
-This enchanting Caribbean archipelago boasts perfect white-sand beaches with crooked palms, celestial blue waters and impeccable views.
+This enchanting Caribbean archipelago boasts perfect white-sand beaches with crooked palms, celestial blue waters, and impeccable views.

-Dotted with the remains of old military forts and sugar plantations, the Leeward Islands are bursting at the seams with interesting history.
+Dotted with the remains of old military forts and sugar plantations, the Leeward Islands are bursting at the seams with an interesting history.
 Each of the Leeward Islands has unique features, making the islands a mosaic of diverse landscapes and cultures.